-All reported events are presented to the principal investigator/delegated sub-investigator to determine relationship to investigational product or study procedures.
-The investigator determines the potential relationship based on current medical history, concomitant medications, potential risks of the investigational product, and drug pathway.
+All reported events are presented to the principal investigator/delegated sub-investigator to determine any relationship to the test article or study procedures.
+The investigator determines the potential relationship based on current medical history, concomitant medications, potential risks of the test article, and drug pathway.